Menu

 Category A and B Courses

-IIC Technologies and Deakin University S-5B Hydrographic Surveyors Course
+IIC Technologies S-5B Hydrographic Surveyor Program

 IIC Technologies deliver an S-5 Category B Hydrographic Surveyors program in Australasia, that maximises online learning techniques.
 This course is designed for those with the desire to start or build a career in Hydrography and is recognized by the FIG/IHO/ICA International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC).
 This is the only course of its type available to the public in Australasia.